Nudin/wikidata-imports/github/README.md

 Scripts to add data to Wikidata
 ===============================

-Folders 'github': Add links to Github-repositories to wikidata-items
+Folder 'github': Add links to Github-repositories to wikidata-items

 Script:
- - website.py
+ - website.py (pywikibot)
    - Search for items where a github-repo is given as official website and add it to the item as repo
  - byname.sh